 There’s something special about the way a V4 motorcycle sounds and feels.
 It has a little bit of the animal of a V-twin, but the smoothness of a V4.
 In the motorcycle world, I think of it the same way I think of a V8 engine in a car.
 It’s something special!

 But one rarely sees V4 motorcycles in production these days.
-In fact, there are very few, and to my knowledge, they’re only the highest-end motorcycles — the Panigale V4 and the Aprilia models, the RSV4 and Tuono V4.
+In fact, there are very few, and to my knowledge, they’re only the highest-end motorcycles — the Panigale V4 and the Aprilia models, the RSV4 and Tuono V4, plus a few others.

 So I got to thinking — what other V4-engined motorcycles are there out there?
 And are there perhaps some made by non-Italian manufacturers, for which service and parts might be cheaper and more available?

-The surprising thing (to me) is just how many V4 motorcycles there are out there.
+The surprising thing (to me) is just how many V4 motorcycles there are out there in used bikes.
 And the fact that most of them don’t come from the two brand superstars Ducati and Aprilia, but in humbler motorcycles from Honda and Yamaha.
 And be ready… there are a lot of Honda motorcycles in this list!

 So while V4 elicits “Panigale V4” from obsessives like me, I also know that Honda was making V4 engines since the eighties, and that Yamaha and Honda have put V4 engines into muscle bikes, cruisers, and sport-tourers.